-- Reviews with relevant staff involved the management and responses to the student critical incident, with a view to identifying improvements to the procedure and to the future management of student critical incidents.
+- Reviews with relevant staff involved, the management and responses to the student critical incident, with a view to identifying improvements to the procedure and to the future management of student critical incidents; and

-- Updates the critical incident report, documenting actions taken and outcomes.
+- Completes the student critical incident report, documenting actions taken and outcomes.

-- Annually, the Registrar (Student Life) reports to University Education Committee on the management of student critical incidents.
+- Every 6 months, the SCIRT reports and provides data to the ANU Audit and Risk Management Committee on the management of student critical incidents.

 - All records/documents created under this procedure are kept in the University’s Electronic Records Management System (ERMS).